What is a Lead Local Flood Authority (LLFA)?

 • two or more dwellings at a rural location experience internal property flooding;

-• where the event resulted in a loss of life, or;
+• where the event resulted in a loss of life or;

 • where critical infrastructure (e.g. power station, pump station, electricity supply, critical transport route) was affected by flooding for a significant period of time.

-As a result of the fact that the LLFA collects and records these flood incidents, Aegaea will almost always make a data request to the local flood authority to ensure that we have the most up to date and relevant information about flood risk in the location of you site.
-This means we understand the complete picture of flood risk for you.
+As a result of the fact that the LLFA collects and records these flood incidents, Aegaea will almost always make a data request to the local flood authority to ensure that we have the most up-to-date and relevant information about flood risk in the location of your site.

 The LLFA and SuDS

-The flood and water management act of 2010 as gave responsibility for sustainable discharge to the lead local flood authorities, district councils, IDBs and highway authorities.
-Although each local partners keeps some responsibility, in practice it is often the LLFA that takes the lead role in coordinating and managing SuDS.
-Therefore, if your application requires SuDS or drainage find out here you will need to engage with the LLFA and likely have to consider the SuDS hierarchy in planning for a sustainable development.
+Therefore, if your application requires SuDS or drainage, find out here that you will need to engage with the LLFA and likely have to consider the SuDS hierarchy in planning for sustainable development.

 LLFAs, SuDS and your development